Market Design with Distributional Objectives: Introduction

 Meritocratic systems in which goods and political power are given to people based on qualifications rather than their wealth or social status have been idealized since ancient times.
 The Chinese philosopher Confucius argued that those who govern should do so because of merit, not because of inherited status.
 The Han dynasty adopted Confucianism and implemented civil service examinations to select and promote government officials \citep{dien2001}.
 The Greek philosopher Plato, in his book \emph{The Republic}, stated that the wisest should rule, and hence rulers shall be philosopher kings.
 A system based on meritocracy, however, may increase economic inequality and social and political dysfunction, the so-called \emph{meritocracy trap} \citep{markovits2019}.
 To decrease the inequities that exist between different groups in society, affirmative action and diversity policies have been implemented worldwide \citep{sowell04}.
 Therefore, in practice, it is crucial to find a balance between meritocracy and diversity.

-In this paper, we find optimal subsets of applications to an institution that is not only interested in choosing applications with the most merit but also having a diverse group.
-The institution ranks applications according to merit.
+In this paper, we find optimal subsets of applications to an institution that is not only interested in choosing applications with the most merit but also satisfying a distributional objective such as having a diverse group.
+The institution ranks applications according to merit (or priority).
 For example, applicants may take an exam to determine how qualified they are.
 American universities rank students using SAT scores and other criteria.
-Meanwhile, the diversity of a group is given by an index defined as a function of traits that applicants have.
+Meanwhile, the distributional objective is represented by a function of traits that applicants have.
 The type of a student specifies the student's traits and may include information about gender, race, ethnicity, socioeconomic status, and disability status.